 Saturday 30 October 2021

 If you live in the northern hemisphere, you stand a very good chance of seeing the aurora borealis this evening.
-Those glorious dancing lights will be most visible from 11PM-4AM PST today and early tomorrow with their brilliance tapering off over the next few days.
+We got a spectacular showing last night.
+Those glorious dancing lights will be most visible from 11PM-4AM PST with their brilliance tapering off over the next few days.

 Even with a fair bit of light pollution, you can see the colours quite clearly.
 Tonight's best showing is in the late afternoon to early evening.
 I am excited to see what we will see.